ideaflare/ideaflare.github.io/_posts/2017-06-01-architecture.markdown

   * Pure core -> Impure shell
   * Generic -> Specific
   * Domain Models -> Functions -> More Functions -> Implementations

+#### Event Sourcing / CQRS when applicable (which is most systems)
+   * Structure changes more often than behaviour.
+   * Save events, create different projections from events for new views of the data
+   * Insert & Read only
+   * Most of code is queries (PURE functions) - Optimize your system for reading data, not saving (3NF is over-rated)

 ### Single purpose